Electronic Bloch oscillation in a pristine monolayer graphene

 where $G'(t)=\sqrt{3+2\cos(-\frac{4\pi}{T'}t)+ 4\cos(\frac{3}{2}ak_x)\cos(-\frac{2\pi}{T'}t)}$ and the period of the motion $T'=\frac{4\pi}{3}\frac{\hbar}{|aeE_y|}$.
 From Eq. \ref{V2}, we still have $v(t+T')=v(t)$.
 The frequency and circular frequency of Bloch oscillation are accordingly

 From Eqs.
-5 and 9, we can see that the direction of the electric field shall affect the frequency of Bloch oscillation.
+5 and 9, we can see that the direction of the electric field affects the frequency of Bloch oscillation.
 Similar to \textit{Case I}, $y(t)=C'-\frac{\varepsilon}{eE_y}G'(t)$, where $C'$ is an integration constant satisfying $y(0)=0$.
 For $x(t)$ we have to numerically calculate

 The amplitude of the oscillation along the $y$ direction, $L_y=|y_{\rm max}-y_{\rm min}|$, is given by